-TXL[11,12] is a programming language specifically designed for manipulating and experimenting with programming language notations and features using source to source transformation.
-The underlying paradigm of TXL consists of beginning with a grammar for an existing language, specifying syntactic modifications to the grammar representing new language features or extensions to the language, and rapidly prototyping these new features by source transformation to the original language.
+TXL[20,21] is a programming language specifically designed for manipulating and experimenting with programming language notations and features using source to source transformation.
+The motivating paradigm of TXL consists of beginning with a grammar for an existing language, specifying syntactic modifications to the grammar representing new language features or extensions, and rapidly prototyping these new features by source transformation to the original language.